-As many authors have pointed out (e.g. [13, 32, 67, 68, 69, 70, 71]), there are several difficulties in determining precise quantification of Gambierdiscus species on macroalgae in order to assess potential CFP risk.
-Due to the difference in habitable surface area between samples taken from structurally diverse macroalgae, including those sampled in this study (Chnoospora, Padina sp. and Sargassum sp.), the potential habitable space is difficult to compare.
-Further, in order to assess CFP risk in a given area, the properties of the macroalgae with Gambierdiscus spp. epiphytes need to be considered.
-If the macroalgae is structurally or chemically defended against herbivory, any CTX produced by the epiphytes is unlikely to enter the food chain and cause CFP [70].
-Due to the difficulty in quantifying Gambierdiscus spp. on a particular substrate, Tester et al. (2014) proposed have the use of an artificial substrate (commonly available black fibreglass screen of a known surface area) and a standardised sampling method [69 ].
+As many authors have pointed out (e.g. [14, 34, 72, 73, 74, 75, 76]), there are several difficulties in determining precise quantification of Gambierdiscus species on macroalgae in order to assess potential CFP risk.
+Due to the difference in habitable surface area between samples taken from structurally diverse macroalgae, including those sampled in this study (Chnoospora sp., Padina sp. and Sargassum sp.), the potential habitable space is difficult to compare.
+Further, to assess CFP risk in a given area, the properties of the macroalgae with Gambierdiscus spp. epiphytes need to be considered.
+If the macroalgae is structurally or chemically defended against herbivory, any CTX produced by the epiphytes is unlikely to enter the food chain and cause CFP [75].
+Due to the difficulty in quantifying Gambierdiscus spp. on a particular substrate, Tester et al. (2014) proposed have the use of an artificial substrate (commonly available black fibreglass screen of a known surface area) and a standardised sampling method [74].
+Molecular analysis, such as species specific qPCR, based on this standardised sampling method would be directly comparable across sampling sites and times.
+Adopting this approach for future monitoring studies is recommended.

 Conclusion

-The qPCR assay developed in this study is an accurate molecular tools to detect and enumerate the presence of G. lapillus in environmental samples.
+The qPCR assay developed in this study is an accurate molecular tool to detect and enumerate the presence of G. lapillus in environmental samples.
 The assay was shown to be highly sensitive and accurately detected 0.05 to over 4000 cells for G. lapillus.
-Although the toxin profile of G. lapillus has not been completely defined, it may produce uncharacterised CTXs congeners [19, 48] and therefore is a part of the ciguateric web in Australia.
-The assay was applied to spatial replicates from 25 sites around Heron Island on the GBR, which found that G. lapillus was commonly present, but had a patchy spatial distribution and abundance.
-The development and validation of a quantitative monitoring tool presented here for G. lapillus is in line with Element 1 of the Global Ciguatera Strategy [32 ].
+Although the toxin profile of G. lapillus has not been completely defined, it may produce uncharacterised CTX congeners [20, 39] and therefore is a part of the ciguateric web in Australia.
+The assay was applied to samples from 25 sites around Heron Island on the GBR, which found that G. lapillus was commonly present, but had a patchy spatial distribution and abundance.
+The development and validation of a quantitative monitoring tool presented here for G. lapillus is in line with Element 1 of the Global Ciguatera Strategy [34].

 Acknowledgements

-We are grateful to Dr. Adachi and Dr. Nishimura for supplying G. scabrosus, Michaela Larsson for supplying G. carpenteri DNA as well DNA as Dr. Kirsty Smith and Dr. Lesley Rhodes for supplying G. cheloniae DNA.
+We are grateful to Dr. Masao Adachi and Dr. Tomohiro Nishimura for supplying G. scabrosus, Dr. Michaela Larsson for supplying G. carpenteri DNA as well DNA as Dr. Kirsty Smith and Dr. Lesley Rhodes for supplying G. cheloniae DNA.
 DNA from all three species was used for cross reactivity assessment.

 References